 How does my business credit report differ from my consumer file?

-Your consumer credit report contains credit information, which you have secured as an individual, such as your personal car loan, student loans, home mortgage and personal credit and retail cards.
-Your business credit report contains similar account types, but they have been secured in your business's name.
+Your consumer credit report contains credit information which you have secured as an individual, such as your personal car loan, student loans, home mortgage and personal credit and retail cards.
+Your business credit report contains similar account types, but they have been secured in your business’s name.

 What if there is an account on my business credit report that isn’t mine?

 Just as with your consumer credit report, you can dispute any data you feel is incorrectly represented on your business credit report.
 It is recommended that as a small business owner, you should request a copy of your business credit file from commercial credit bureau agencies at least once a year.
 SBFE, because it is not a commercial credit bureau, cannot provide you with a copy of your business credit report or help you dispute an item on a business credit report.
-Only a commercial credit bureau can provide a copy of your report and start a dispute for you.
+Only a commercial credit bureau can provide a copy of your report and start the dispute process for you.